Abuse Using Technology

 What does it mean to document my evidence?

-• preserve (keep) evidence of abuse; or
+- keep (preserve) evidence of abuse; or

 Why is documenting evidence important in cases involving technology abuse?

 It may be your first instinct to delete threatening messages from an abuser or to “block” the abuser if s/he is harassing you on social media.
 This is a completely understandable response.
 However, before you do this, it’s important to understand and think through how this will impact your ability to document evidence.
-If you delete the messages, there may no longer be evidence that you can access, and it may be difficult or impossible to access it from the abuser’s accounts or devices.
-There are ways you can minimize having to see the abusive material while still being able to collect and document evidence of the abuser’s crimes and behaviors.
-For instance, you can silence message notifications from that particular person or set up a folder in your email account and create a rule for messages from that sender to go straight to the separate folder.
-Filtering the abuser’s communications will allow you to have access to the information when you want to without constantly having to see it.
+If you delete the messages, there may no longer be evidence that you can access, and it may be difficult or impossible to access them from the abuser’s accounts or devices.

 How should I document the abuse?

 The best way to document evidence of abuse will depend on the exact circumstances of your case and the way that the abuser is using technology to commit the abuse.
 You may wish to speak with a lawyer or domestic violence advocate in your state about what records you should keep.
-If you aren’t sure what could be useful, it is generally better to keep more evidence, rather than less.
+If you aren’t sure what could be useful, it is generally better to keep more evidence rather than less.

-• a list of the date and time of each incident;
+- a list of the date and time of each incident;

-• what the abuser did or said;
+- what the abuser did or said;

-• what actions, if any, you took; and
+- what actions, if any, you took; and

-It is important to save any voicemails, call logs, emails, or text messages that are sent, and to take screenshots or photographs of the phone or computer screen and store them in a safe location separate from the device on which you originally accessed them.
+- Save any voicemails, call logs, emails, or text messages and take screenshots or photographs of the phone or computer screen and store them in a safe location separate from the device on which you originally accessed them.
 When taking screenshots or photographs, be sure to include as much information as possible.
 For instance, you will want to show the phone number of the person who is sending harassing messages, not just the contact name you assigned to that person in your phone.

 Ways Courts Use Technology